NetworkFlux/CBuildTool/README.md

 ## Introduction

-This tool is designed to streamline the process of setting up new C projects by automatically generating the basic necessary files for you.
+This tool is designed to streamline the process of setting up new C/C++ projects by automatically generating the basic necessary files for you.
 The architecture of the generated project includes three root folders: `src`, `include`, and `obj` (which is created at compilation).
 It also includes a ready-to-go `Makefile`.
 The `src` folder contains a basic `main.c/cpp` file, while the `include` folder holds a basic `.h/hpp` file.

 With just one command, you can set up an entire C/C++ project.
 The included Bash script generates an executable that is moved to the `/usr/local/bin` folder, enabling you to initiate new projects from anywhere on your machine.